xuxif/DeepMEI/README.md

 9. bc <br />
 11. Anaconda (optinal)<br />
 ### Recommended Environment Configuration Steps
-1. Insatll Anaconda in your server.
+1. Insatll Anaconda in your server (Not Miniconda which met errors).
 2. Create a new conda environment

  ```